Just What the Doctor Ordered—Why Medical Manufacturers Need Next-Gen Production Monitoring

 Improve Processes with Data

-Understanding historical trends and analyzing performance across the entire job—and over multiple machines, shifts, and days—provides essential insights into how well a shift is performing.
-By digging into the data, you’ll quickly determine whether performance issues are attributed to personnel, equipment, or the process itself.
+Understanding historical trends and analyzing performance across the entire job—and over multiple machines, shifts, and days—provides essential insights into how well a shift performs.
+By digging into the data, you’ll quickly determine whether performance issues are attributed to personnel, equipment, or the process.
 Many Datanomix customers have found bottlenecks in long-running jobs that they can improve based on understanding delays and stoppages in production.

 Keep Track of Information

 Datanomix collects all of the data generated by CNC machines through out-of-the-box workflows and reports that align with how manufacturers already work.
-When management understands how jobs and people perform, making decisions around capital, job costing, and personnel is easier.
+When management understands how jobs and people perform, making capital, job costing, and personnel decisions is more effortless.

 Better Job Costing